 Reviewing your legal panel, especially if it has grown organically over a period of years, can be a daunting task.
-Here are our recommendations to best structure your approach.
+Here are our step by step recommendations to best structure your approach.

 Some of the most common issues we find are as follows;